damientseng/damientseng.github.io/_posts/2017-11-20-pyspark-udf-a-cross-language-approach.md

 >>> spark._jvm.com.damientseng.spark.udf.operator.increment(7)
 8
 ```
-Now that we know mysterious mechanism of PySpark, how does this help with our implementation of UDFs ?
+Now that we know the mechanism of PySpark, how does this help with our implementation of UDFs?
 # UDF
-To boost UDF calls from PySpark, we need a magic to push processing logics to the JVM where data reside.
+To boost UDF calls from PySpark, we need some magic to push processing logics to the JVM where data reside.
 This way, we get to alleviate data serialization/deserialization and communication between Python and JVM processes.
 We can achieve this in a way similar to calling `operator.increment`.
 Just one more thing is needed: a way to register the UDF before it is invoked.

 One way to achieve this to register the function from the JVM side.
 We need to define a Scala method that handles the registration, which accepts a `SparkSession` as its parameter.
 As shown below, the method `register` takes a `SparkSession` and registers our UDF `increment` as `incr` .
 ```scala